Law and the City: Casting

 In September 2024, it was reported that Lee Jong-suk would be appearing in director Park Seung-woo's new drama Seochodong.
 This would be the first time in 8 years that Lee and director Park working together on a project since W (2016).
 The next month, Moon Ga-young's agency stated that she has been offered a role in the drama and is positively considering it.

 On November 5, Lee was officially confirmed to star for the series.
 According to OSEN on November 15, Ryu Hye-young would appear in the series.
 Moon was officially confirmed as the female lead of the series on November 19.
 The next day, it was reported that Kang You-seok has been cast.
 On November 28, the line up of actors were revealed namely Lee, Moon, Kang, Ryu, and Im Seong-jae.

 Filming

-Principal photography will begin at the end of 2024, with a goal to air in 2025.
+Principal photography began at the end of 2024, with a goal to air in 2025.

 Release

-Law and the City premiered on tvN in 5 July 2025, airing every Saturday and Sunday at 21:20 (KST).
+Law and the City premiered on tvN on 5 July 2025, airing every Saturday and Sunday at 21:20 (KST).
 The series has also been made available on multiple over-the-top (OTT) platforms for international audiences including Disney+ and Rakuten Viki for some markets.